Zy0x/MountX/README.md

 </div>

----

 ## What is MountX?

-MountX is a native Android app + Magisk module that moves large game data (Wuthering Waves, Genshin Impact, Honkai: Star Rail, PUBG Mobile, and more) from internal storage to a dedicated MicroSD partition using kernel-level bind-mounts.
+MountX is a native Android app + Magisk module that moves large game data (Wuthering Waves, Genshin Impact, Honkai: Star Rail, PUBG Mobile, and more) from internal storage to a dedicated MicroSD or Eksternal Disk (SSD Eksternal, USB OTG, etc) partition using kernel-level bind-mounts.
 Unlike FUSE-based solutions, MountX operates at the filesystem layer — no cross-device copy errors, no performance penalties.
-Supports Android 10–15 with Magisk, KernelSU, or APatch.
+Supports Android 10–16 with Magisk, KernelSU, or APatch.

 ---